-Under this scheme grant aid for Better Energy Communities upgrades are available for houses that were built pre-2006, for Heat pumps only built pre–2011.
+Under this scheme grant aid for Better Energy Communities upgrades are available for houses that were built pre-2006.
 This can be identified on the ESB meter box or on window panels or with the planning permission documents.

 Building Energy Rating Assessment (BER)

 A BER assessment is required on your home before and after works have been complete, this will be organised for you by the scheme.
 A BER Assessor from Energy Communities Tipperary Co-operative BER Assessor Panel will be used.
 These assessors have been trained and educated on the Better Energy Communities scheme.
 The BER is an indication of the energy performance of a building.
 The overall cost under this scheme for the BER assessment is €332. €150 is required from each homeowner towards the cost of the two BER assessments.

 A technical assessment is only required if you wish to install a heat pump.
 It cost €225 for this assessment and must be paid directly to Energy Communities Tipperary Co-operative before the assessment takes place.
 See Heat Pump below.